Everyone is obsessed with prompts. The real leverage is in the loop.

 An agent that self-corrects can also loop on the same error forever.
 An agent that chains steps can chain into a cycle.
 An agent that works while you sleep can also spend $400 while you sleep.

 So the four things that actually define a well-engineered loop are not glamorous.
 They are a stop condition, a bound, guards, and no accidental cycles.
-That is it.
-That is loop engineering.
-Mundane, and everything.
+That is loop engineering in a nutshell.

 How I Already Built It: Three Loops, Three Lessons